Algorithmic Stability in Fair Allocation of Indivisible Goods Among Two Agents: Preliminaries

 Although the definition of approximate-stability might be seem a bit contrived at first glance, it is important to note that this is not the case.
-The requirement that the algorithm be stable on equivalent instances is quite natural because of the following observation which states that with respect to all the notions that we talk about in this paper any algorithm that satisfies such a notion can always output the same allocation for two instances that are equivalent.
-The proof of this statement appears in Appendix~\ref{app:sec:prelims:proofs}.
+The requirement that the algorithm be stable on equivalent instances is natural because of the following observation which states that with respect to all the notions that we talk about here any algorithm that satisfies such a notion can always output the same allocation for two instances that are equivalent.\footnote{Note that \Cref{obs2} is only valid for the exact versions of these notions and not for their approximate counterparts.}